Pickleball Gear

 • You’re ready for an upgrade:

-once you’re playing at a competitive level, you’ll want to upgrade to the likes of a Six Zero DBD (intermediate) or JOOLA Perseus Pro IV (advanced).
+once you're playing at a competitive level, you'll want to upgrade to the likes of the Pickleball Apes Pulse S (intermediate) or JOOLA Perseus Pro IV (advanced).

 star icon